KARTIK SUNAGAR

 Molecular evolution of venom

-Identifying the evolutionary origin of venom and the molecular mechanisms that underpin its diversification are among the major interests of the lab.
-By utilising experimental and bioinformatic approaches, including genomics and evolutionary analyses, we aim to unravel the principles that facilitate the weaponization of non-toxic, physiological proteins into some of the most potent toxins in the world.
+Determining the evolutionary origins of venom and the molecular mechanisms driving its diversification are amongst the key research focuses of our lab.
+Through a combination of experimental and bioinformatic methods, including comparative genomics and evolutionary analyses, we strive to uncover the fundamental principles that transform non-toxic physiological proteins into some of the most powerful toxins known.

 -